opendocsg/slw-judgments-backfill/2018_SGCA_76/report.md

 **The decision below**

-15     The Judge dismissed SUM 2281 on the grounds that Evan Lim had not established that the MWA Loan Agreement was unconscionable or substantially unfair (see _MWA Capital Pte Ltd v Ivy Lee Realty Pte Ltd (in liquidation)_ [2017] SGHC 216 (“the GD”)).
+15     The Judge dismissed SUM 2281 on the grounds that Evan Lim had not established that the MWA Loan Agreement was unconscionable or substantially unfair (see _MWA Capital Pte Ltd v Ivy Lee Realty Pte Ltd (in liquidation)_ <span class="citation">[2017] SGHC 216</span> (“the GD”)).
 He held that the loan extended by MWA was a business loan, and that the burden was on Evan Lim and LR Properties to prove that the MWA Loan Agreement was unconscionable or substantially unfair under s 23(1) of the MLA (at [91]).
 They had not, however, succeeded in doing so.
 Consequently, the Judge allowed the Liquidators’ application in SUM 4766.
 In so deciding, the Judge left the Interest Rates under the MWA Loan Agreement unchanged.

 16     The Judge accepted that s 23(1) of the MLA set out two cumulative requirements which had to be satisfied before the court could reopen a loan transaction, namely: (a) the interest or late interest charged had to be excessive; and (b) the transaction had to be unconscionable or substantially unfair.
 However, the Judge dealt with requirement (b) alone, having come to the view that it was allencompassing.
 He explained (at [76] of the GD) that it did not follow from a finding of an excessive interest rate that the loan transaction in question was therefore unconscionable or substantially unfair.
 With that view in mind, the Judge saw the “real question” before him as whether the MWA Loan Agreement was unconscionable or substantially unfair (see the GD at [77]).
 We will elaborate on the Judge’s reasoning in the course of explaining our decision on this appeal.